What is intravascular lymphoma?

 Those with a single cutaneous lesion can be considered for treatment with radiotherapy, with or without chemotherapy.

-Clinical follow-up is mandatory to detect progression and involvement of other organs .
+Clinical follow-up is mandatory to detect disease progression and involvement of other organs .

 Intravascular lymphoma often has a fatal course due to late diagnosis and advanced disease at the time of diagnosis.
 Biopsy of the skin lesions enables early diagnosis.

-In general, patients with the cutaneous variant of intravascular lymphoma have better outcomes than patients who have involvement of other organs (10% of patients with the cutaneous variant have a fatal outcome versus 85% in patients with other organ involvement).
-The morphology of the skin lesions does not predict the clinical course or prognosis of the lymphoma; however, multiple cutaneous lesions are associated with a less good outcome than single lesions .
+In general, patients with the cutaneous variant of intravascular lymphoma have better outcomes than patients who have involvement of other organs (10% of patients with the cutaneous variant have a fatal outcome versus 85% of patients with other organ involvement).
+The morphology of the skin lesions does not predict the clinical course or prognosis of the lymphoma; however, multiple cutaneous lesions are associated with a worse outcome than single lesions .